REVIEW AND ADJUSTMENT of a SUPPORT order

 qualifying for the mandatory review, the

-payor’s ordered amount only needs to change by 10% to qualify for a
+payor’s ordered amount only needs to change by 10% to qualify for a potential

-time period begins, use the date the order is signed.
-A
+modification.
+To determine when the 3 year time period begins, use the date the order is signed.
+A substantial change in circumstances is

-substantial change in circumstances is NOT required.
-For procedures on how to conduct a 3-year
+NOT required.
+For procedures on how to conduct a 3-year review, refer to

-in Circumstances Not Required below.
+Not Required below.

 In judicial